 Michelle's Meals on a Budget

 There are two traditional types of pumpkin pie.
-One version is made with evaporated milk and is generally a bit spicier, the other is made with condensed milk and is sometimes referred to as a "custard style" pie.
+One version is made with evaporated milk and is generally lighter and a bit spicier.
+The other, "custard style" version, is more dense and made with condensed milk.
+Although I have never met a pumpkin pie I didn't like, the later is my favorite.

-Years ago, the frozen Mrs. Smith's pies you find at the grocery store were only available in the traditional custard style.
-When I was a young child one of my grandmother's made the spicier evaporated milk pies during the holidays and my other grandmother made the creamier condensed milk pies...
-I always loved the later more so that is what I make.
-It's just a personal taste I suppose, but I know I must love pumpkin because I've really never met a pumpkin pie I couldn't eat, no matter how it is made! ;o)
+Years ago, the only frozen pumpkin pies you could buy at the grocery store were the traditional custard style.
+Hmmm.
+When I was a young child my maternal grandmother made the spicier pumpkin pie (with cloves and evaporated milk) every holiday and my paternal grandmother made the creamier pumpkin pie (homemade, with condensed milk).
+I always loved the later more so that is what I have been making every since.
+It really is just a personal preference.
+However, whichever version you make will probably become your family's favorite too.
+So, I do hope you will try my favorite recipe! ;o)

-Today, there many new and interesting ways to make pumpkin pies including adding cream cheese layers and drizzling caramel and pecan toppings on them.
-I have tried a few of these but they are often too sweet.
-I have made my pumpkin pies with fresh pumpkin, canned pumpkin, and canned fresh pumpkin that I canned myself.
-This is the recipe that I use.
+Today, there many new and interesting ways to make pumpkin pies including adding cream cheese layers or drizzling caramel and pecan toppings on them.
+I have tried a few of these but they are often too sweet, even for my inherited sweet tooth.
+I have made my pumpkin pies with fresh pumpkin, canned pumpkin, and pumpkin that I canned myself.
+They always turn out delicious and this is the recipe I use every year.

-If you usually buy your pies at the grocery store why not take a little extra time and make your own this year, you'll save a little extra money and you know homemade pies TASTE better too.
-Enjoy!
+If you usually buy your pies at the grocery store (either frozen or from the bakery), why not take a little extra time and make your own this year.
+You'll save money, and, I promise, homemade pies TASTE better!

-1 unbaked pie crust (deep dish, if you are
+1 unbaked pie crust (deep dish, if store bought)

-Combine filling ingredients with mixer and pour into pastry shell.
-Place a folded piece of foil around the crust to prevent over-baking.
+Combine all filling ingredients with mixer and pour into unbaked pastry shell.
+Place a folded strip of foil loosely around crust edges to prevent over-browning.
 Bake for 15 minutes at 425 degrees then reduce heat to 350 degrees and continue to bake for 35-40 minutes longer (or until knife inserted 1-inch from the edge comes out clean and not gooey).

 Remove pie from oven and cool on wire rack for about an hour or so.
 Serve pie slices with a dollop of whipped cream.
 Refrigerate leftovers; if there are any!